open-horizon/open-horizon.github.io/README.md

    make run
    ```

 **Note**: This runs a local web server with live reload enabled.
-When running the make command on Windows, an error might occur that identifies the installed command as unrecognized.
+When running the make command on {{site.data.keyword.windows}}, an error might occur that identifies the installed command as unrecognized.
 This can happen when the binary path is set incorrectly.

    To preview the site in your web browser navigate to [http://localhost:4000](http://localhost:4000).